- Backed by Vitol Group, VavaCars is now operational in Pakistan and Turkey

 “We are not here to launch b-to-c and offer cars consumers the way everybody does.
 There is no value in doing things the way they have always been done.
 We are here to disrupt a current buying and selling experience that consumers generally don’t trust,” Merritt said.

 VavaCars does not list or take a cut of the commission at the time of sale.
-This means it carries the inventory on to its balance sheet.
+This means it carries the inventory on its balance sheet.

 What about the competition?
-Merritt is certain that nobody is buying cars online in Turkey at any kind of scale.
+Merritt is certain nobody is buying cars online in Turkey at any kind of scale.